tviuff/pymesh/README.md

 The various surface algorithms are based on lectures 48 and 49 from the [Lecture Series on Computer Aided Design](https://www.youtube.com/playlist?list=PLC3EE33F27CF14A06) by Dr. Anoop Chawla and P.V.
 Madhusudan Rao at the Department of Mechanical Engineering, IIT Delhi.

-The `ArcPVA` curve path algotihm (re-used in the `rotate` method) allows for rotation of a point or vector around a given axis.
+The `ArcPVA` curve path algoithm (re-used in all the `rotate` method) allows for rotation of a vector around another.
 The implementation is based on [WikiPedia](https://en.wikipedia.org/wiki/Rodrigues%27_rotation_formula).

 The `mirror` method returns a mirror image of the object, mirrored in a plane defined by a point and a normal vector.
 The implementation is based on code by [Jean Marie](https://math.stackexchange.com/questions/3927881/reflection-over-planes-in-3d).

 During work on the `pymesh` package, inspiration and guidance has come from various sources.
-Notable parties are [ArjanCodes](https://arjancodes.com/) and [Corey Schafer](https://www.youtube.com/@coreyms).
+Notable parties are [ArjanCodes](https://arjancodes.com/), [Corey Schafer](https://www.youtube.com/@coreyms) and [Michael Viuff](https://github.com/MichaelViuff).